linode/manager/docs/GETTING_STARTED.md

 ## Serving a production build of Cloud Manager

-You can build a prduction bundle of Cloud Manager and serve it locally.
+You can build a production bundle of Cloud Manager and serve it locally.

 ```bash
 pnpm install